Parametrised moduli spaces of surfaces as infinite loop spaces: Infinite loop spaces from coloured operads with homological stability

-where $K'$ always ranges in $\bmG[K]$, and the quotient map $q_r\colon F_r/F_{r-1}\to F'_r/F'_{r-1}$ splits as a bouquet $q_r=\bigvee_{K\in S}q_K$.
-We will show that each $q_K$ is a homology equivalence.
-Then it follows that also the map $q_r$ between the filtration quotients is a homology equivalence, so by applying the comparison argument \cite{Zeeman} to the morphism of spectral sequences assigned to the filtration-preserving map $q$, we get that $q$ itself is a homology equivalence.
+and the map $q_r\colon F_r/F_{r-1}\to F'_r/F'_{r-1}$ between the filtration quotients splits as a bouquet $q_r=\bigvee_{K\in S_r}q_K$.
+We show that each $q_K$ is a homology equivalence; then it follows that also the map $q_r$ between the filtration quotients is a homo\-logy equivalence, so by applying a comparison argument \cite[{}5.2.12]{weibel} to the morphism of spectral sequences assigned to the filtration-preserving map $q$, we get that $q$ itself is a homology equivalence.